Without looking below, listen to your teacher and rush to indicate if each phrase is informal or wrong.

 Compete to make typical formal emailing sentences as informal as possible without making any mistakes.

-PDF version for easy saving and printing: Emailing informal or error new version
+PDF for easy saving and printing: Emailing informal or error new version